etale/etale.github.io/README.md

 etale.github.io
 ===============

-# calc
+# calc/infty

-A calculator for minimalist.
+A calculator for minimalist at infinity.

 + RPN
   + `↑` push